About

 Learning styles

-We learn the right things by reading books.
-We learn things well by making mistakes and hopefully remembering bad situations so we can prevent them in the future.
-Somewhere between these extremes is an additional way of learning: Ask a question about a problem, and study the answers.
+We learn well by making mistakes and examining problems to prevent or solve them in the future.
+Sometimes we try different solutions.
+Sometimes we track the experiences of others.
+Between these extremes is an additional way of learning: Ask a question about a problem, and study the answers.

 It is amazing how deep your knowledge will grow from questions and answers, at less expense than trial-and-error.
 You are on the road to be an expert problem solver.
 You may go beyond to ask more questions just because you are curious.
 Not just to solve problems, but to understand how things work.